sauron/plupload-test-thumbnail/README.md

 # Plupload thumbnail generation.
-## Rails Test App to generate a thumbnail before uploading an image.
+## Rails Test App - generate a thumbnail before uploading an image.

 This is a simple test app used to verify the ability of Pluload to generate a thumbnail without uploading the image.